-When I wrote this post a few years ago we were in a middle of a move.
+When I wrote this post a few years ago, we were in the middle of a move.
 No move this summer, but I have a son graduating.
 He has a big move ahead of him.
 With him building his RAFT and with the pandemic going on this year, I thought I’d add a few more thoughts.

 Yep, we are moving – just not sure when.
 Yeah, that is hard, but will save that for another post as I’m still processing the unknowns.
 Being married to a TCK, I’ve learned a few tricks from my husband in assisting my kids in this process called moving.
 My husband and I both really believe in building RAFTs, and this time we are being more intentional in helping our now older kids build their own.